solana-labs/solana/docs/src/inflation/inflation_schedule.md

 - A large portion of the SOL issued via inflation will be distributed to stake-holders in proportion to the SOL they have staked.
 We want to ensure that the *Inflation Schedule* design results in reasonable *Staking Yields* for token holders who delegate SOL and for validation service providers (via commissions taken from *Staking Yields*).
 - The primary driver of *Staked Yield* is the amount of SOL staked divided by the total amount of SOL (% of total SOL staked).
 Therefore the distribution and delegation of tokens across validators are important factors to understand when determining initial inflation parameters.
-- [Yield throttling](https://forums.solana.com/t/validator-yield-throttling-proposal-discussion/855/5) is a mechanism currently under consideration that would impact *staking-yields*. **This is not taken into consideration in the discussion here or the modeling below.**
+- [Yield throttling](https://forums.solana.com/t/validator-yield-throttling-proposal-discussion/855/5) is a current area or research that would impact *staking-yields*.
+This is not taken into consideration in the discussion here or the modeling below.
 - Overall token issuance - i.e. what do we expect the Current Total Supply to be in 10 years, or 20 years?
 - Long-term, steady-state inflation is an important consideration not only for sustainable support for the validator ecosystem and the Solana Foundation grant programs, but also should be tuned in consideration with expected token losses and burning over time.
 - The rate at which we expect network usage to grow, as a consideration to the dis-inflationary rate.
 Over time, we plan for inflation to drop and expect that usage will grow.